-We are honored to have been selected to win a HOBI Award for a recently completed master bath, in the category "Best Bath Under $100K".
+We are honored to have been selected to win a HOBI Award; "Best Bath Under $100K".
 The HOBI Awards showcase the best projects in Connecticut.
-Our whole team is excited to celebrate at the Gala Dinner on the 13th, and to be highlighted in Connecticut Builder Magazine.
+Our whole team was excited to celebrate at the Gala Dinner and to have this master bath highlighted in Connecticut Builder Magazine.

 Our challenge for this project was to carve out a transitional master suite on the first floor to suit the tastes of a young couple with long-term plans to age in place, without making any changes to the exterior facade.